noah-finestone/Event_Management_API/README.md

 ````

 ## After running this API you need a database in postgres
-Create a database in postgres that corresponds to these fields so you can see the API work its magic
+Create a database in MySQLWorkbench or using the terminal that corresponds to these fields so you can see the API work its magic

 ````
 connection = pymysql.connect(host='localhost',